-If you’re looking for something special for Valentine’s Day, may we suggest something sweet?
+If you’re looking for something special on Valentine’s Day, may we suggest something sweet?

 Calhoun County has everything from bean-to-bar chocolate to unique dessert menus.